 Curved lines in photography suggest slowing down and softening.
 Unlike straight lines, an S curve doesn’t represent the rigidity of a horizontal, vertical, or diagonal line.
 A viewer’s attention will travel more slowly along a curved line than between different points on a straight one.
 Just as you can’t drive along a winding road as fast as a straight one.

 Much of nature is not straight.
 It’s full of curved lines.
 They might be an s curve or a more simple curve.
 Think of the seashore or a river.
 Tree branches, leaves, and flowers.
 Clouds in the sky, mountains, and rolling hillsides.
 Animals, insects, and the human figure.
 All are curved.

-How you choose to include curves in your photos influences how viewers will perceive them.
-You can minimize or accentuate how curved a line is by positioning your camera in relation to it.
-For example, looking at a low angle along a curved line will show less shape than if you are above it, looking down or below it, and looking up.
+How you choose to include curves in your photos has an influence on how viewers will perceive them.
+You can minimize or accentuate how curved a line is by where you position your camera in relation to it.
+Looking at a low angle along a curved line it will show less shape than if you are above it, looking down or below it, and looking up.

-As with diagonal and converging lines (yes, I’m getting to these), curved lines show a sense of movement and guide the viewer through an image.
-Positioning a curve at the peripheral of your frame, especially on the left, will capture a viewer’s attention.
+As with diagonal and converging lines (yes, I’m getting to these), curved lines show a sense of movement and can guide the viewer through an image.
+Positioning a curve at the peripheral of your frame, especially on the left, will capture the attention of a viewer.
 It will draw their gaze deeper into the photograph.